Our client has asked for a flagship heritage facility to hold Suffolk’s archives securely and provide a welcome facility for the public.

 The location of the project (on a live university site) resulted in making recommendations to the client on the need for site investigations and holding engagement sessions with all parties that would be affected by the project.
-We carried on these regular meetings with both the Construction and Design team, and the client and stakeholders (Suffolk County Council and the university) during the progress of the works over the three years to inform, educate and give progress updates.
-Good communication has been essential to the successful outcome of this project.
+We carried on these regular meetings with the Design and Construction team, the client and stakeholders (Suffolk County Council and the university) throughout the works over the three years to keep everyone updated and informed of progress.